HusseinLezzaik/husseinlezzaik.github.io/about.md

 includelink: true
 ---

+I'm the founder of [xresearch](https://xresearch.ai/), a tourism webapp that helps you decide when/where to travel and what to do.

 I work as lead software developer at [IBS Software](https://www.ibsplc.com/) on the Core team reporting to Chief Software Architect; building distributed systems, infrastructure, and platforms for crew scheduling [solvers](https://en.wikipedia.org/wiki/Operations_research) for airlines.

-During nights and weekends, I'm a machine learning researcher doing research on AGI at [xresearch.ai](http://xresearch.ai/).

 Previously, I've led the autonomous system navigation development at a robotics startup, and done fair amount of ML research during my undergrad and masters.